ryanwang520/api-docs/source/includes/_integrations.md

 # I360 Integrations

 To better serve users who simultaneously use ArcSite and I360, ArcSite provides a standard integration solution for I360.
-After successfully integrating I360 through this solution, you can support the following extended functionalities:
+After successfully integrating I360 through this solution, your projects can support the following extended functionalities:

 * Bind `I360 Appointments` to ArcSite `Project`
 * Automatically synchronize `Drawing PDFs data (including PDF files of Drawings and Proposal PDFs)` for bound Projects